marksaravi/drone-go/README.md

 Author: Mark Saravi
 Description: Building a drone from scratch with golang
-**This project is still under development and informations in this repo still is not enough for a complete drone**
+**This project is still under development and informations in this repo is not enough for a complete drone yet**

 # Building your own drone from scratch